niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 - Access to the {{ devices.cisco_switch.type }} **(_{{ devices.cisco_switch.name }}_)**.

-- A PC connected to the switch for accessing the web GUI.
+- A PC to connect to the switch for accessing the web GUI.

 - A USB or PC to save and restore configuration files to and from.